 10. Taking Loans Against Your Retirement Fund

 What about borrowing from your retirement fund?
-In that case you lend yourself money and pay yourself back.
-Many people do it – in fact, according to Fidelity, 11% of workers took 401k loans in 2014.
+In that case, you lend yourself money and pay yourself back.
+Many people do it — in fact, according to the Investment Company Institute, 15.6% of plan providers had outstanding loans in 2019.

-However, taking a 401k loan is not as harmless as it may seem.
-It derails retirement saving efforts in numerous ways.
+However, taking a 401(k) loan is not as harmless as it may seem.
+It derails retirement savings efforts in numerous ways.

 First, if the money isn’t in your account, it isn’t growing.
-The Wall Street Journal says 401k loans were especially costly in 2013, a year when the stock market was offering double-digit returns.
-And on top of missing out on the profits, people who are repaying themselves tend to get off-track with their contributions, which boosts their opportunity costs even higher.
-Fidelity found that about 25% of people who borrowed from their 401k reduced their contributions within a year, and 9% stopped saving altogether.
+These losses become larger in years when the stock market is doing particularly well.
+On top of missing out on the profits, people who are repaying themselves tend to get off track with their contributions, which boosts their opportunity costs even higher.

 However, all too often the scenario gets worse.
-According to Fidelity’s research, half of 401k borrowers become serial borrowers and impose setbacks on themselves multiple times.
+According to Stash Wealth, half of 401(k) borrowers become serial borrowers and impose setbacks on themselves multiple times.

 11. Making Rollover Mistakes